Vaka-Consulting/ecosystem-marketplace-app/packages/graphql-common/README.md

 ## Usage

-Here's a basic example of how to use the Empowa Graphql Common package:
+Here's a basic example of how to use the Graphql Common package:

 ```javascript
 const { createServer } = require('@empowa/graphql-common');